deadsnakes/python3.11/Doc/library/os.rst

    The "l" and "v" variants of the :func:`exec\* <execl>` functions differ in how command-line arguments are passed.
-The "l" variants are perhaps the easiest to work with if the number of parameters is fixed when the code is written; the individual parameters simply become additional parameters to the :func:`execl\*` functions.
+The "l" variants are perhaps the easiest to work with if the number of parameters is fixed when the code is written; the individual parameters simply become additional parameters to the :func:`!execl\*` functions.
 The "v" variants are good when the number of parameters is variable, with the arguments being passed in a list or tuple as the *args* parameter.
 In either case, the arguments to the child process should start with